e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 #### Enable Wireless Connection on first Boot
 Create a new text file named `wpa_supplicant.conf` on the boot partition of the microSD card, this will hold the network information.

-Edit the newly created file, adjusting for the name of your country code, network name and network password.
+Edit the newly created file, adjusting for the name of your country code, network name and network password

 ```
 country=US